 - ⅔ cup dark or golden raisins

-- 1 medium apple or pear, peeled, cored, and cut into small, thin slices
+- 1 medium apple or pear peeled, cored, and cut into small, thin slices

-- ½ cup natural granulated sugar
+- ½ cup sugar organic, vegan

 - 2 teaspoons vanilla extract